 You may prevent access to internal components by securing the access panel.
-Remove the T15 tamper-resistant Torx security screw from the rear of the computer and screw it into the security screw hole to prevent removal of the access panel.
+Remove the T15 tamper-resistant Torx security screw from the storage position in the rear of the computer and screw it into the security screw hole (locking position) to prevent removal of the access panel.

-Figure 2-3 Securing the access panel
+Figure 3-3 Securing the access panel